jonesrussell/blog-jekyll/_posts/2018-10-14-docker-for-legacy-drupal-development.md

 date: 2018-10-14
 categories: [docker, drupal]
 tags: [docker, drupal, containers, devops]
-description: "Learn how to leverage Linux containers for migrating Drupal 6 to Drupal 8, with practical examples and best practices."
+summary: "Learn how to leverage Linux containers for migrating Drupal 6 to Drupal 8, with practical examples and best practices."
 ---

 Ahnii,